Back to the future: leaving the UK

 23 June, 2016.
 Everything changed.
 Literally, everything.
 I stayed up all night, juggling between the BBC and Sky News, as if it was the Moon landing.
 Instead, I watched the giddy rise to power of the horrendous British version of populism.

-I won’t delve too much into what segued: an awful descent into a deep black hole filled with failure and sheer incompetence, which completed more than ten years of Tory rule over the country.
+I won’t delve too much into what segued: an awful descent into a deep black hole filled with failure and sheer ineptitude, which completed more than ten years of Tory rule over the country.
 Now racists walk in plain sight, incompetence is rewarded instead of merit and knowledge.
-An arrogant contempt towards experts, or science, or anything valuable that used to be at the forefront of British culture, is now dominant.
-Even the rule of law is shunned.
+An arrogant contempt towards expertise and science, or anything valuable that used to be at the forefront of British culture, is now dominant.
+Even the rule of law is openly shunned.

 Leaving the UK